-And after that, the pursuit for the six-pack abs took a backseat in lieu of my new personal goal of becoming rich.
+And after that, the pursuit of the six-pack abs took a backseat and got replaced by my new personal goal of becoming rich.

 It’s not just about doing situps or ab crunches.

 Back then, I thought that doing 100 sit-ups every day will eventually get me those six-pack abs that I wanted.
 But a guy at the gym where I used to work out told me that I also needed to do cardio exercises, lift weights and start watching my diet.

 He asked me if I’ve ever seen a fat guy with six-pack abs, or if I find skinny people with six-packs as good-looking as those who are physically fit.
 He says the abdomen is just one part of the body, and changing it without improving the rest is futile and pointless.

 Indeed, becoming wealthy is not just about learning how to invest or starting a business, as most people think.